Original article written by: Patti Murphy

-RDC hardware deployments represent a profit center for financial institutions offering RDC services to business customers.
-But many FIs are leaving scanner sales and deployments to outside experts.
+Remote Deposit Capture (RDC) hardware deployments represent a profit center for financial institutions offering RDC services to business customers.
+However many FIs are leaving scanner sales and deployments to outside experts.

-As remote deposit capture becomes more entrenched with financial institutions and their business customers, FIs are relying more on third party experts to provide and support scanner deployments.
+As remote deposit capture becomes more entrenched with financial institutions and their business customers, FIs are relying more on expert partners to provide scanner deployments and support.

-It’s not a novel turn of events.
-Banks and credit unions, after all, are financial services organizations, and while technology is part of the service equation, technology fulfillment and maintenance are not what FIs typically embrace as core competencies.
-Many FIs, for example, have long outsourced ATM installation and maintenance.
+It’s not a new concept.
+Banks and credit unions are financial services organizations, and while technology is part of the service equation, technology fulfillment and maintenance are not what they typically embrace as core competencies.

-The outsourcing option for scanner fulfillment initially was seen as a cost-effective approach to supporting small and mid-sized businesses, said Traut.
-However, “it really didn’t take off.”
+The outsourcing option for scanner fulfillment initially was seen as a cost-effective approach to supporting small and mid-sized businesses.
+However, it didn’t take off at first.
 Chalk it up to sticker shock.
-So FIs moved to a subscription model for SMBs, which seems to be working.
-“What I’m starting to see now is that the big banks don’t want to deal with scanners even for large corporate customers,” Traut added.
+So they moved to a subscription model, which seems to be working.
+The big banks don’t want to deal with scanners even for large corporate customers anymore.

 The shift to a self-service model is about more than just selling scanners.
-“We provide a variety of support and implementation services,” Shapiro said.
-“Advanced asset management and life cycle management is part of the package.”
-Support services include how-to videos for business clients, on-site training, fielding client calls, advanced diagnostics and device monitoring, warranty work, even buying back and refurbishing scanners that have been taken out of service.
-“We handle all the things financial institutions really don’t’ want to do.
-We address these pain points so that banks can focus on what their business is,” Shapiro said.
+Support services include how-to videos for business clients, on-site training, fielding client calls, advanced diagnostics and device monitoring, and repairs.
+Addressing these pain points allows the banks to focus on their business.

-“We maintain a cradle-to-grave system of records on each scanner,” Traut added.
-“We can run a report on any scanner at any time.”
-Most FIs that deploy scanners themselves don’t keep detailed records, Traut said.
-Often, when broken scanners get returned, an FI will rush out replacements and stow away the broken devices, leaving them with “a bunch of non-earning assets,” he noted.
+Superior maintains a cradle-to-grave system of records on each scanner.
+Most FIs that deploy scanners themselves don’t keep detailed records and often, when broken scanners get returned, an FI will rush out replacements but stow away the broken devices to collect dust.

 The Move to Plug-and-Play

-Network scanners are manufactured with online intelligence, the processing power needed to extract and format data, and the ability to communicate wirelessly with FI and client systems using Internet protocols.
-They also are operating system agnostic, which effectively renders the devices as plug-and-play black boxes.
+Network scanners are manufactured with online intelligence, the processing power needed to extract and format data, plus the ability to communicate wirelessly with other systems using Internet protocols.
+They're also operating system agnostic, which effectively makes them plug-and-play black boxes.

-So, what should FIs consider when looking for a scanner fulfillment partner?
+So, what should banks consider when looking for a scanner fulfillment partner?
 Here’s a list of questions to help get the decision process rolling.

 · Does the provider offer FI-branded e-commerce portals that business clients can use to order scanners?

-· Can scanners be offered on a subscription basis, for outright sale, and/or a combination of these two approaches?
+· Can scanners be offered on a subscription basis, for outright sale, and/or a combination of the two?

 · How is billing handled – by the FI or the vendor?